A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Overview of Finalists

 \subsection{ASCON}

 It is a cryptographic cipher suite presented by Maria \textit{et al}. \cite{dobraunig2021ascon}.
-ASCON comprises of three AEAD variants: $128$, $128$ ($a$ and $pq$), and two hashing algorithms: Hash and Hash-$a$.
-Its main functionality comes from the use of a $320$ bit permutation which is combined with different constants and number of rounds, depending upon the variant.
-In addition, to achieve non-linearity in the encryption algorithm a $5 \times 5$ affine equivalent sbox of $\chi$ mapping from Keccak permutation is used.
+ASCON comprises of three authenticated encryption and associated data (AEAD) variants: $128$, $128$ ($a$ and $pq$), and two hashing algorithms: Hash and Hash-$a$.
+Its main functionality comes from the use of a $320$ bit permutation, which is combined with different constants and number of rounds, depending upon the variant.
+In addition, to achieve non-linearity in the encryption algorithm a $5 \times 5$ affine equivalent S-box of $\chi$ mapping from Keccak permutation is used.
 The ASCON family has been selected by NIST for lightweight standardization because of its security strength and flexibility to be used in multiple applications while bearing a minimum implementation cost \cite{result}.